btemplep/authzee/SDK_CHANGELOG.md

 -->

+## [0.4.0] - 2026-08-xx

+- This version of the SDK Standard supports up to at least the following version of the Authzee Specification:
+    - 0.4.0
+- Where there changes in the Authzee Specification that were implemented in this version of the SDK Standard?
+    - **Yes**
+    - If yes, those changes are noted in the changelog notes prefixed by: **SPECIFICATION CHANGE**

+### Added

+### Changed

+- **SPECIFICATION CHANGE** - General Error handling is updated.
+    - Results now only return one error to match what would be exceptions.
+Instead of using a dict of arrays for errors
+    - Errors only consist of an `error_type` and `message`.
+    - Audit now has a single error per result to better represent where errors happen.
+- **SPECIFICATION CHANGE** - reference "workflows" now return the operation response body.

+### Deprecated

+### Removed

+### Fixed

+### Security

 ## [0.3.0] - 2026-06-15

 - This version of the SDK Standard supports up to at least the following version of the Authzee Specification: